 One of the reasons I am passionate about many coloured vegetables is the high content of lutein and zeaxanthin, the two carotenoids found in very high concentration in the macula of the eye where they give protection against high energy light.

-Research shows that fruits and vegetables of various colours, like peppadews, have a relatively content of these two phytochemicals that protect us from age related macular degeneration.
+Research shows that fruits and vegetables of various colours, like peppadews, have a relatively high content of these two phytochemicals that protect us from age related macular degeneration.

 Corn, egg yolks, spinach and orange peppers top the list.
 Fruits and vegetables that are sources for lutein and zeaxanthin: the macular pigment in human eyes